peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 })
 ```

+That's a bit better.
+Now `apiBaseUrl` is no longer repeated.
+Next, I'll show you how to take it a step further and remove the repeated calls to `getDataFromAPI`.

+### Reducing function call repetition

-That looks better but you can take it a step further.
-Since `getDataFromAPI` takes a single argument, you can use it to map over an array of resources to fetch.
+By using partial application, you were able to create a new function `getDataFromAPI` that takes a single argument.
+This allows you to pass it to the `map` function of an array, like so:

 ```js
 const apiBaseUrl = 'https://api.myapp.com/api/v1'